 KS4 | Plays | From the resource collection(s): Introduction to Shakespeare: the plays

 Romeo and Juliet - the balcony scene.
 An interactive sequencing exercise.

 Romeo, Romeo, wherefore art thou Romeo?
 Sort Juliet's speech into the correct order.

 Put Shakespeare's plays into their correct category.
 Could even work at A/AS level.

-How well do you know A Midsummer Night's Dream?
+How well do you know the play?

 Fill in the gaps and circle the correct word or phrase to complete the plot summary.